 Cook Lengua Estofada

-Edited by Rafah Perlado, Graeme, Anonymous, Rebecca M. and 2 others
+Edited by Rafah Perlado, Graeme, Rebecca M., Lynn and 1 other

 Lengua Estofada originally came from the Spanish.
 This dish was adopted by the Filipinos during the era when the Philippine Islands were colonized by the Spaniards.
 It became popular over the years, and a lot of renditions have developed.
 Lengua Estofada, sometimes called Lengua Estofado, is a savory dish.
 Its main ingredient is an ox tongue that is cooked in tomato sauce, and it is commonly accompanied by fried potatoes.

 - 11 ox tongue (approximately 1 1/2 kilo)Advertisement

 - 43 large green and red bell peppers

 - 52 small cans of tomato sauce

 - 101/2 cup rum

 Note: Photos below are just sample brands of the ingredients.
 This does not mean that the same brands are needed in preparing this dish.
 You can always change things according to what you prefer.

 - 1Boil a good amount of water, enough to cover the ox tongue.Advertisement